DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 [Documentation (only if provided)]
 [Links (only if provided)]
 [Teams/stakeholders (only if provided)]
-[Note: Leave this section blank if no resources are provided]
+[Note: Leave this section empty with a blank line if no resources are provided]
 ```
 Format: Categorized list
 Example: Documentation: